cixel/gc2024/presentation.md

 - we need to compile this package somehow
     - ... into main

-^ but we need to compile this package _into main_ because none of the linkname directives work if these function definitions don't exist somewhere already.
+^ but we need to compile this package _into main_ because none of the linkname directives work if these function definitions don't already exist in an object file referred to by a package that's already in the build

 ---